Gabriele Lucci

 Software developer

 Hi there!
 I’m a software developer with professional experience in Python and JavaScript/Node.js, and mostly on the backend side of web development.
 I’m a detail-oriented perfectionist, but also versatile and constantly looking for new challenges.
 I love working with Django (who doesn’t?), but I’m always open to learning new technologies.
-Additionally, I’m quite proficient with Linux, that I’ve been using in some form or another since I was a kid (I use Arch Linux, by the way), and I have solid experience in system administration and with container runtimes (Docker, Podman).
+Additionally, I’m quite proficient in administering Linux systems, which I’ve been using in some form or another since I was a kid.

-In my spare time, I like engaging in various music-related activities, such as going to concerts, clubbing, and playing bass guitar with my band.
+In my spare time, I especially enjoy engaging in various music-related activities, such as going to concerts, clubbing, and playing bass guitar with my friends.
 I also enjoy playing video games (on Linux, of course), board games with friends, and inline skating.
-Oh, and I’m a huge coffee nerd too!
+Oh, and I’m quite a big coffee enthusiast, too!

 Work Experience